Most of us grew up thinking we have 5 senses. How wrong was that!

 - Gustation: The Salty, Sweet, Sour, Umami, and Bitter tastes

 - Olfaction: Smelling is quite complex.
 We can differentiate the intensity and type of smells.
-It is suspected that quantum tunnelling takes places in the olfactory receptors in the nose.
+It is suspected that quantum tunneling takes place in the olfactory receptors in the nose.

 - Vestibular sense: We have a unit inside the ear that has these millions of these tiny crystals that bend tiny hair which gives information about gravity, motion, and balance.
 These vestibular sacs are located beyond the semi-circular ear canals.